 Yin Yu Tang is a permanent exhibit at the Peabody Essex Museum and is well-worth making the visit.

 In fact, we could have spent several hours among the exhibits, but we had lunch reservations and a full day ahead.

 If you have the time, plan to spend at least two (2) hours, ideally the better part of a day for a more thorough tour of the Peabody Essex Museum.

 With its latest expansion in 2019, PEM ranks in the Top 10 North American art museums, covering maritime, American, Asian, Oceanic, African art.

 If you’re looking to dine on the waterfront and enjoy the freshest seafood, look no further than Finz of Salem.

 I give this upscale-casual restaurant high marks after having enjoyed an exceptionally well-crafted lunch here.

 Pescatarians will be happy to know the Finz menu is a creative and extensive selection of freshly prepared seafood.
 In addition, built-in raw and sushi bars team with fresh fish on ice and made-to-order Sushi, Nigiri, and Sashimi.

-> Pro Travel Tip: Not in the mood for fish?
-You’ll also find choices on the Finz Menu for meat lovers, including Black Angus Burger, BBLT (double bacon), and Filet Mignon prepared with a demi-glace, crispy onions, and blue cheese drizzle.
+Tip: Not in the mood for fish?
+You’ll also find choices on the Finz Menu for meat lovers.
+This includes Black Angus Burger, BBLT (double bacon), and Filet Mignon prepared with a demi-glace, crispy onions, and blue cheese drizzle.